mefengl/what-i-read/README.md

 https://hulry.com/firesides/purposeful-life , find the one sentence that makes the whole problem seem small

 https://seths.blog/2024/08/omitting-the-herbs , art is better than perfection

+https://longform.asmartbear.com/scale , this article can serve as a good hedge, but I do not agree with it, nor do I need to agree with this negative philosophy.
+When I believe in it, problems find me.
+When I don't believe in it and view it as a problem, solutions find me